Ekram-Muahammad/laravel-SchemaForge/README.md

 + additionally, it creates a separate controller for API resource methods.
 This controller is also placed inside the app/Http/Controllers/ directory.
 It provides methods for handling standard API CRUD operations like fetching, creating, updating, and deleting records.

-+ Blade view files for creating, reading, updating, and deleting records.
++ Blade view files for creating, reading, updating, and deleting records, inside the resources/views/{tableName} directory.

 + Seeder and Factory files for populating your database with sample data.